Harley Academy

 “Often, patients seeking a non-surgical rhinoplasty or lip augmentation may overlook the fact that their side profile reveals a small chin.
 A well-proportioned nose or enhanced lips can accentuate a small chin, disrupting the overall balance of the lower face”, Paula clarifies.

-“Profile balancing addresses this by adjusting a retracted chin to the appropriate ratio relative to the nose and lips, harmonising the side profile.
+“Profile balancing addresses this by adjusting a retracted chin to the appropriate ratio relative to the nose and lips, harmonising the side profile."

 Assessing a patient for these treatments

 During the consultation, Paula recommends “assessing the patient's full face by studying the facial thirds, facial fifths, and Ricketts’ line.”
 For example, “you should consider the patient’s bizygomatic width and their bigonial width.”

-Paula suggests that aesthetics practitioners approach it with “the understanding that female patients tend to have a narrower bigonial width than men.
+She suggests that aesthetics practitioners approach it with “the understanding that female patients tend to have a narrower bigonial width than men.
 Typically, men will have an equal distance and, therefore, a more square-shaped face.”
-Similarly, when administering chin filler, a square chin is seen to be more masculine, whereas a pointed chin is more feminine.

-When considering the Frankfort plane, Paula suggests “Your patient’s face must be in a neutral resting position using the Frankfort plane.
+When considering the Frankfort plane, Paula counsels, “Your patient’s face must be in a neutral resting position using the Frankfort plane.
 This means the top of the tragus should be in line with the anterior projection of the orbital rim.
 The nasion should be in line with the most anterior projection of the chin, i.e. the pogonion.
 In this instance, chin filler would be a good option to consider.

-She suggests an example as “Dermal fillers can be strategically applied to the chin to achieve a more defined and contoured appearance.
+“Dermal fillers can be strategically applied to the chin to achieve a more defined and contoured appearance.
 Many patients choose to combine this treatment with jawline filler.
 These procedures complement each other, resulting in a more structured and refined facial appearance”, she notes.

 TOP BOX Prollenium Revanesse Lower Face Filler and Cannula Training